 The news you care about, reported on by the people who care about you:

 At the time, while I am sure Mr. Meacham saw himself as a latter day Gandhi or Caesar Chavez, I likened his behavior to that of my kids who refused to eat when they did not get their way.
 Many agreed.
 Like my kids, the first round of a tantrum even after it is pacified, is rarely the last.
 It often entails grandiose statements, exaggerated emotion and tears.

 In the case of my kids, my son Jesse lashes out at the object of the conflict, declares his forever intent and slams his fist down.
 “I HATE school!
 I am never going back there ever!
-And I am NEVER going to talk to <fill in the blank> again!” he will declare with absolute conviction, red-faced and tears streaming down his face.
+And I am NEVER going to talk to

 The tears always get me, it breaks my heart to see him cry, but I am also conflicted and try not to laugh at the perfectly executed high drama.
 So, I hug him and address him in a reasonable voice.